cherrypy/cherrypy/sphinx/source/progguide/REST.rst

 ============

-REST (Representational State Transfer) is an architectural style that is well suited to implementation in CherryPy.
+REST (Representational State Transfer) is an architectural style that is well-suited to implementation in CherryPy.
 Both REST and CherryPy heavily leverage the HTTP protocol but otherwise carry minimal requisite overhead.
 This chapter briefly discusses the purpose of REST and an example implementation in CherryPy.